Student Paper Contest (SPC)

 Prepare for the Contest

-- Get information on writing a good paper
+- Learn how to write a good paper

-- Learn how to make an effective presentation of my paper
+- Learn how to create an effective presentation from your paper

 - Download the publications style guide

 Contact your faculty advisor or chapter president for additional information.
 If you are not a member of a student chapter, contact email@example.com and ask about how you can participate.

 The SPE International Student Paper Contest takes place during the SPE Annual Technical Conference and Exhibition.
 The winners of the 14 regional student paper contests are invited to participate in the international contest by submitting the winning regional paper to be included in the conference proceedings at ATCE.
 The winners should follow the submission format of the conference and judges will select winners based on the same procedures used in the regional contests.

 Student Paper Contest Travel Policy

 SPE does not provide funding for students to attend the Regional Student Paper Contests.

 The winners of the Regional Student Paper Contests will be awarded with a sponsored trip to the championship held at ATCE.
 If you win a regional contest, SPE will make hotel and flight arrangements for ATCE on your behalf.
 The travel allowance includes expenses for transportation, hotel accommodations, and conference registration; however, funds will not cover meal expenses and incidentals.